 Applications are closed.

 AMP-PF Funds are allocated on an annual basis to deserving music ensembles through a competitive selection process.
+Funding requests must not exceed 50% of the total concert budget.

 The 2024 Azrieli Music Prizes Laureates